 A covered brand product is usually the better choice when: your plan covers GLP-1 for weight management, your copay after prior authorization is genuinely low, and you are comfortable with the documentation process.
 An FDA-approved product with a low copay is hard to beat.

 A compounded cash route is often the better choice when: your plan excludes weight-loss drugs, your coinsurance on the brand is high, you do not want to wait through prior authorization, or you want predictable all-in monthly pricing.
-Compounded semaglutide and compounded tirzepatide use the same active ingredients as the brands and are prescribed by US-licensed physicians.
+Compounded semaglutide contains semaglutide and compounded tirzepatide contains tirzepatide, and both are prescribed by US-licensed physicians.
+They are not generic versions of, or interchangeable with, the brand-name products.

 How telehealth pricing usually works for compounded GLP-1